AnthonyK213/nvim/README.md

       - Public function library written in vim script.
     - `init_fnutil.vim`
       - Functions:
+        - View pdf in system default viewer(Mostly for after tex compile)
         - Surrounding(Add, delete & change)
-        - Search cword or selection in system default browser
-        - View pdf in system default viewer
-        - LaTeX compile recipes
         - Git lazy push(commit all and push all)
     - `init_subsrc.vim`
       - When don't want to use any plug-ins, this can be a simple substitute.